jwansek/SmallYTChannelBot/readme.md

 # TODOs

+- Automatically flair when [] is in submission title

+- Implement !recheck command to recheck already removed submissions

 - Ignore bot commands when they're formatted as code (` or indentation)

 - Write a bot for the discord